 “Resolutely train yourself to attain peace.”

 The getsuls/getsulmas (novice monks and nuns) keep vows similar to the fully ordained monks.
-All the eight different pratimoksha vows are meant for a whole life and not just a part of one’s life, except for the one-day fasting upavasa vows.
+All the eight different pratimoksha vows are meant for the whole and not just part of one’s life, except for the one-day fasting upavasa vows.
 Therefore, the motivation must be for the rest of one’s life while taking the getsul, getsulma, and gelong ordinations.

-Monasticism is regarded with highest reverence as the foundation of the teaching of the Buddha.
+Monasticism is regarded with the highest reverence as the foundation of the teaching of the Buddha.

 His Holiness the Dalai Lama says:

 In particular the moral code of individual liberation is the essence of Buddha’s teachings, such that it is said that wherever there is gelong, a holder of the Vinaya, there the teachings of Buddha abide and that place is not devoid of the Teacher himself.

 Lord Buddha himself says in the Vinaya Bases: